remnawave/panel/docs/installation/reverse-proxies/caddy.md

 Please, replace `REPLACE_WITH_YOUR_DOMAIN` with your domain name.

-Review configuration below, look for red highlighted lines.
+Review the configuration below, look for red highlighted lines.

 :::